nickwells/utilities/gosh/_gosh.DOC.md

 editing.

-You can run the code in a loop that will read lines from the standard input or from a list of files and, optionally, split them into fields.
+You can run the code in a loop that will read lines from the standard input or from a list of files and, optionally, split each line into fields.

 Alternatively you can quickly generate a simple webserver.